datajoint/datajoint-elements/README.md

 <dd>software modules implementing portions of experiment workflows designed for ease of integration into diverse custom workflows.

 <dt>djHub
-<dd>our team's internal platform for delivering cloud-based infrastructure to support training infrastructure and validation studies.
+<dd>our team's internal platform for delivering cloud-based infrastructure to support online training resources, validation studies, and collaborative projects.
 </dl>

 # Components